Burn-in Boards

 Burn-in is a process done to components prior to regular use in which the components are stressed to detect failure and ensure component reliability.

 The PCB burn-in process is usually done at 125ºC, with electrical excitation applied to the samples.
-The burn-in process is facilitated by using burn-in boards where the samples are loaded.
-These burn-in boards are then inserted into the burn-in oven which supplies the necessary voltages to the samples while maintaining the oven temperature at 125ºC.
+The process is facilitated by using burn-in boards where the samples are loaded.
+These boards are then inserted into the burn-in oven which supplies the necessary voltages to the samples while maintaining the oven temperature at 125ºC.
 The electrical bias applied may either be static or dynamic.

-Call us at 650.655.7202 or get a PCB quote with us online for your burn-in PCB fab needs.
+You can contact us by giving us a call at 800.SFC.5143 or get a PCB quote online for your PCB fabrication needs.

-Standard Technology
+Specifications Standard Technology Advanced Technology

 Number of Layers